Antihumanism: Origins

 In the late 18th and 19th centuries, the philosophy of humanism was a cornerstone of the Enlightenment.
 Human history was seen as a product of human thought and action, to be understood through the categories of "consciousness", "agency", "choice", "responsibility", "moral values".
 Human beings were viewed as possessing common essential features.
 From the belief in a universal moral core of humanity, it followed that all persons were inherently free and equal.
 For liberal humanists such as Immanuel Kant, the universal law of reason was a guide towards total emancipation from any kind of tyranny.

 Criticism of humanism as over-idealistic began in the 19th century.
 For Friedrich Nietzsche, humanism was nothing more than an empty figure of speech – a secular version of theism.
 Max Stirner expressed a similar position in his book The Ego and Its Own, published several decades before Nietzsche's work.
 Nietzsche argues in Genealogy of Morals that human rights exist as a means for the weak to constrain the strong; as such, they do not facilitate the emancipation of life, but instead deny it.

-The young Marx is sometimes considered a humanist, as he rejected the idea of human rights as a symptom of the very dehumanization they were intended to oppose.
+The young Karl Marx is sometimes considered an antihumanist, as he rejected the idea of human rights as a symptom of the very dehumanization they were intended to oppose.
 Given that capitalism forces individuals to behave in an egoistic manner, they are in constant conflict with one another, and are thus in need of rights to protect themselves.
 True emancipation, he asserted, could only come through the establishment of communism, which abolishes private property.
 According to many anti-humanists, such as Louis Althusser, mature Marx sees the idea of "humanity" as an unreal abstraction that masks conflicts between antagonistic classes; since human rights are abstract, the justice and equality they protect is also abstract, permitting extreme inequalities in reality.

 In the 20th century, the view of humans as rationally autonomous was challenged by Sigmund Freud, who believed humans to be largely driven by unconscious irrational desires.

 Martin Heidegger viewed humanism as a metaphysical philosophy that ascribes to humanity a universal essence and privileges it above all other forms of existence.
 For Heidegger, humanism takes consciousness as the paradigm of philosophy, leading it to a subjectivism and idealism that must be avoided.
 Like Hegel before him, Heidegger rejected the Kantian notion of autonomy, pointing out that humans were social and historical beings, as well as rejecting Kant's notion of a constituting consciousness.
 In Heidegger's philosophy, Being (Sein) and human Being (Dasein) are a primary unity.
 Dualisms of subject and object, consciousness and being, humanity and nature are inauthentic derivations from this.
 In the Letter on Humanism (1947), Heidegger distances himself from both humanism and existentialism.
 He argues that existentialism does not overcome metaphysics, as it merely reverses the basic metaphysical tenet that essence precedes existence.
 These metaphysical categories must instead be dismantled.